Exact Excited-State Functionals of the Asymmetric Hubbard Dimer

-that one would minimize with respect to $y$ to obtain the exact ground-state functional \cite{Carrascal_2015,Cohen_2016}.
-(Although one technically deals with \textit{functions} in the Hubbard dimer, we shall stick to the term \textit{functional} to emphasize the formal analogy between site-occupation function theory and DFT, as customarily done in the literature \cite{Capelle_2013,Dimitrov_2016,Cohen_2016,Senjean_2017}.)
+that one would minimize with respect to $y$ to obtain the exact ground-state functional. \cite{Schonhammer_1987,Carrascal_2015,Cohen_2016} Although one technically deals with \textit{functions} in the Hubbard dimer, we shall stick to the term \textit{functional} to emphasize the formal analogy between site-occupation function theory and DFT, as customarily done in the literature.\cite{Capelle_2013,Dimitrov_2016,Cohen_2016,Senjean_2017,Giarrusso_2022,Liebert_2023b}

-Rather than only minimizing Eq.~\eqref{eq:fpm} for a given $\rho$, we seek \textit{all} stationary points of $f_{\pm\pm}(\rho,y)$ with respect to $y$, \ie,
+Rather than only minimizing Eq.~\eqref{eq:fpm} for a given $\rho$, we seek \textit{all} stationary points \cite{Gorling_1999} of $f_{\pm\pm}(\rho,y)$ with respect to $y$, \ie,

-Note that the choice of the minimizing variable $y$ in Eq.~\eqref{eq:fpm} is arbitrary and various other choices are possible yielding different functions than $f_{\pm\pm}$ \cite{Carrascal_2015}, yet identical exact density functionals.
-A similar procedure can be carried out via an ensemble formalism \cite{Gross_1988a,Gross_1988b,Gross_1988c}, as shown by Fromager and coworkers \cite{Deur_2017,Deur_2018,Deur_2019}.
+The choice of the variable over which to optimize in Eq.~\eqref{eq:FnstatLL} is arbitrary and several choices are possible yielding various functions \cite{Carrascal_2015} other than $f_{\pm\pm}$, yet identical $F(\rho)$'s.
+A similar procedure can be carried out via an ensemble formalism, \cite{Gross_1988a,Gross_1988b,Oliveira_1988} as shown by Fromager and coworkers. \cite{Deur_2017,Deur_2018,Deur_2019}

-Because $f_{\pm\pm}$ is an even function of $y$, we restrict the discussion to the domain where $y \ge 0$, without loss of generalities.
-As depicted in Fig.~\ref{fig:fpm}, the branches $f_{++}$ and $f_{--}$ have one stationary point each for $y \ge 0$ (green square and red circle, respectively): the global minimum located at $y_0$ corresponds to the convex ground-state functional, $F_0(\rho) = f_{++}(\rho,y_0)$, while the global maximum at $y_2$ corresponds to the concave doubly-excited-state functional, \ie, $F_2(\rho) = f_{--}(\rho,y_2)$ (see Fig.~\ref{fig:F}). $F_0(\rho)$ and $F_2(\rho)$ merge at $\rho = 1$.
+\alert{Because, taken as whole, $f_{\pm\pm}$ is symmetric with respect to a change in sign of $y$}, we restrict the discussion to the domain where $y \ge 0$, without loss of generality.
+As shown in Fig.~\ref{fig:fpm}, the branches $f_{++}$ and $f_{--}$ have one stationary point each for $y \ge 0$ (green square and red circle, respectively): the global minimum located at $y_0$ corresponds to the convex ground-state functional, $F_0(\rho) = f_{++}(\rho,y_0)$, while the global maximum at $y_2$ corresponds to the concave doubly-excited-state functional, \ie, $F_2(\rho) = f_{--}(\rho,y_2)$ (see Fig.~\ref{fig:F}). $F_0(\rho)$ and $F_2(\rho)$ merge at $\rho = 1$.
 The stationary points located at $-y_0$ and $-y_2$ are associated with opposite values of $\Delta v$.